Kitten kindergarten is a way to put an end to undesirable traits like unsociability or aggression and ensure a happy, well-adjusted kitten.

 We’ve all heard about training classes and obedience schools for puppies.
-But what about kindergarten for kittens?
+But what about kitten kindergarten?
 Contrary to popular belief, it’s every bit as important for kittens to be properly socialized and trained as it is for pups.

 Kitten kindergarten is a concept created less than ten years ago by Dr. Kersti Seksel, an Australian veterinary behaviorist.
 The idea soon spread and caught on, and now numerous Humane Societies, SPCAs, veterinary clinics and animal behaviorists across North America offer variations of this training, socialization and education program for kittens and their adopters.